holepunchto/bare-module/README.md

 ##### `#` Prefix

-All import maps are private to the module and allow mapping to external packages.
+All import maps are private to the package and allow mapping to external packages.
 Entries in `"imports"` may start with `#` to disambiguate from external packages, but it is not required unlike in Node.js.

 #### `"engines"`